connectomicslab/connectomemapper3/paper/paper.md

-A large ecosystem of processing pipelines supporting the mapping of connectomes has evolved around this framework, including C-PAC [@cpac:2013], NIAK [@BellecNeuroimagingNIAK:2016], fMRIPrep [@Ghosh:2018], dMRIPrep [@dmriprep:2019], QSIPREP [@CieslakQSIPrep:2020], MRtrix3_connectome [@Smith2019:BIDSApp], NDMG [@KiarAVariability:2018] and PyNets [@PisnerPyNets:2020], which have all demonstrated their capability in addressing all challenges related to data sharing, portability, computing scalability, reliability, reproducibility and transparency.
+A large ecosystem of processing pipelines supporting the mapping of connectomes has evolved around this framework, including C-PAC [@cpac:2013], NIAK [@BellecNeuroimagingNIAK:2016], fMRIPrep [@Ghosh:2018], dMRIPrep [@dmriprep:2019], QSIPREP [@CieslakQSIPrep:2020], MRtrix3_connectome [@Smith2019:BIDSApp], NDMG [@KiarAVariability:2018] and PyNets [@PisnerPyNets:2020], which have all demonstrated their capability in addressing all the previously-mentioned challenges.
 However, none of the existing solutions provide a direct alternative to Connectome Mapper.

 Connectome Mapper (CMP) is an open-source pipeline software with a graphical user interface, designed